Ignite Your Fat Burning Hormones

 Exercise and proper nutrition are major players when it comes to increasing testosterone.
 This study found that HIIT resulted in an increase of testosterone post workout.
 The researchers also found that dietary fat intake, including saturated fat, had a positive correlation with resting testosterone levels.
 This is just one of the many reasons why I don't recommend avoiding fat completely.
 But stick to healthy fats, such as coconut oil, avocado, olive oil, and butter or ghee from grass-fed cows.

 To Sum it Up...Your body produces several fat burning hormones that can help you achieve your weight loss goals.
 But first, you need to unleash them.
-THE most efficient and effective ways to put your fat burning hormones to work include exercise, especially HIIT, and mini-fasting.
+THE most efficient and effective ways to put your fat burning hormones to work include exercise, especially HIIT, and intermittent fasting.
 But before I sign off, it's worth mentioning a few other factors you should consider when it comes to igniting your fat burning hormones.

 - Make sleep a priority.
 The pituitary gland naturally secretes HGH during deep sleep.
 And it's also when the body repairs itself and builds new muscle tissue.